 - providing equipment and other property accountability and administration; and

-- providing facilities and administrative cost studies and negotiating the facilities and administrative cost rate with the cognizant agency.
+- providing facilities and administrative cost studies and negotiating the facilities and administrative cost rates with the cognizant agency.

-- Faculty members and other University employees are required to comply with procedures established by the Controller, including the Office of Grant and Contract Accounting, in order to ensure that the foregoing responsibilities are met.
+- Faculty members and other University employees are required to comply with procedures established by the Vice President for Finance and Planning, including the Office of Grant and Contract Accounting, in order to ensure that the foregoing responsibilities are met.

 Appendix A: Definitions